jboynyc/textnets/docs/tutorial.rst

    from textnets import examples

-We construct the corpus from the example data:
+Construct the corpus from the example data:

 .. jupyter-execute::